 Finalizing A Virginia Workers’ Compensation Settlement

 In the state of Virginia, all workers’ comp settlements must be approved by the Virginia Workers’ Compensation Commission.
-Once you’ve discussed everything with your lawyer and decide that you’ve come to an agreement with the insurance company, you’ll need to present several documents to the commission.
+Once you’ve discussed everything with your workers’ compensation lawyer in Richmond and decide that you’ve come to an agreement with the insurance company, you’ll need to present several documents to the commission.

 Required documents include:

 - A petition outlining the terms of the settlement arrangement including the injury that is being settled and how payment will be made